 EPA Regulations: Spotlight on Operator Training

 We've been blogging a lot lately about the recently published revisions to 40 CFR §280 and 40 CFR §281, explaining their overall impact and timeline.
-Now it's time to take an in-depth look at an area of particular EPAinterest for PASS: changes to UST operator training requirements.
+Now it's time to take an in-depth look at an area of particular interest for PASS: changes to UST operator training requirements.
 The EPA added a new section, Subpart J, which specifically addresses UST operator training.
 Here's what you need to know about new and revised UST operator training requirements.

 [bs_label type="info"]Implementation Timeline[/bs_label]